Invitation to contribute

 Dictionary entries require contextualisation of the topic.
 They are usually broader in scope than more narrowly focussed research articles.

-Entries should be written so that students from senior high school, and readers from that level in the public might readily respond to the texts.
-If technical language and terms likely to be unfamiliar to such an audience are used, and that is to some degree inevitable, a glossary should be situated at the end of the entry.
+Entries should be written to be accessible and engaging for students from senior high school and above and for interested general readership.
+If technical language and terms likely to be unfamiliar to such an audience are used, and that is sometimes inevitable, a glossary should be situated at the end of the entry.

 Send ideas and topics for one or more entries to the editors of the Dictionary.
 Very briefly tell them about your expertise and the proposed entries.
 Use the following addresses: